technomancy/leiningen/doc/PLUGINS.md

 on the arguments if you want keywords, symbols, integers, etc. Keep this in mind when calling other tasks as functions too.

-Most tasks may only be run in the context of another project.
+Most tasks may only be run in the context of a project.
 If your task can be run outside a project directory, add `^:no-project-needed` as metadata to your task defn to indicate so.
 Your task must still accept a project as its first argument, but it will be allowed to be nil.
-Leiningen will still pass you the project as first argument, if lein is called from within a project.
+Leiningen will still pass you the project as first argument if lein is called from within a project.
 If called outside of a project, lein will send in profile information from `$HOME/.lein/profiles.clj` and similar sources as a map similar to a project map.
 Other tools using